bikefittr.com

 With only 30-45 minutes on the bike, you can afford more aggression:

-• Hip angle 60-75° acceptable
+• Hip angle 35-42° acceptable for trained athletes

-• Focus on power output
+• Focus on peak power output at threshold

-The balance point for many athletes:
+The inflection point for many athletes:

-• Hip angle 65-80° recommended
+• Hip angle 35-45° recommended (BikeFittr's base tri range)

-• Moderate aerodynamic priority
+• Moderate aerodynamic priority with an eye on transition freshness

 Half Ironman (70.3)